gillianhamilton/gillianhamilton/README.md

 - 👋 Hi, I’m @gillianhamilton
 - 👀 I’m interested in expanding my abilities in data journalism
-- 🌱 I’m currently refreshing my R skills
+- 🌱 I’m currently refreshing my skills in R
 - 💞️ I’m looking to collaborate on economic stories
 - 📫 How to reach me gillian.hamilton@timesunion.com